There is no law against burial on private land but you should consider the following points.

 You should inform the police so that they can be satisfied that no offence has been committed.

-The location of the grave should be marked on the Deeds to reduce the complication of police involvement if human remains are found in the future.
+The precise location of the grave should be marked on the deeds to reduce the complication of police involvement if human remains are found in the future.

-You can request a restrictive covenant to ensure that future owners of the property cannot remove the body, but this may cause problems with future sales of the property.
+You can request a restrictive covenant to ensure that future owners of the property cannot remove the body, and that you can retain a right of access to visit the grave, but this may cause problems with future sales of the property.

-Planning permission may be needed from your local Council if you want to place a memorial.
+Planning permission may be needed from us if you want to place a memorial.

 The Environment Agency have published guidelines for home burials requiring the following:

 The site should be more than 30 metres from any spring or any running or standing water.

 It should also be more than 10 metres from any ‘dry’ ditch or field drain.